Hi, I’m Nicole. #WavingEmoji

 Two and a half years ago, when an opportunity at work arose, I moved to London.
 Moving to Europe fulfilled a big dream of mine, and made it easier for me to see another part of the world, one country at a time.

-I’ve travelled Europe extensively, seen a fair amount of America, and am currently getting to know Asia, Oz and New Zealand on a deep level, while backpacking for the foreseeable future.
+I’ve travelled Europe extensively, seen a fair amount of America, and am currently getting to know Asia, Oz and New Zealand on a deep level.

 ABOUT YALE WANDERS